Do Quantum Systems Exist?

-Dr. David Gaebler is an assistant professor of mathematics at Hillsdale College who specializes in functional analysis.
+Dr. David Gaebler is an associate professor of mathematics at Hillsdale College who specializes in functional analysis.
 Below follows a general overview of his dissertation, “Unital Dilations of Completely Positive Semigroups.”

 In both classical and quantum thermodynamics, all open systems must be contained within a closed system.

 Open systems are those that exchange mass and energy with their environment (e.g. planet Earth), while closed systems do not (e.g. the universe).
 Quantum thermodynamics differs from the classical version in that open systems can also “entangle” with their environment.
 The key to validating the concept of quantum open systems is proving the existence of their enclosing closed systems.
 To do this, Dr. Gaebler examines two properties of dilation: continuity and unitality.